 The Pareto Principle

-80% of your business comes from 20% of your customers.
+80% of business comes from 20% of its customers.

 It’s a statement that’s decades old and well referenced by top marketers, including Seth Godin.
 But it’s not really any good to you if you don’t know what that 20% of your customers actually want.

 On the bright side, it’s the digital age.
 Brands have more consumer data available than ever before thanks to Big Data for example.
-Analyzing and utilizing this bottomless well of information should make progressing your business far easier than ever before, right?
+Utilizing this bottomless well of information and turning it into consumer insights should make progressing your business far easier than ever before, right?

 Consumer Insights Workflow